reimandlab/ActiveDriverDB/README.md

 python3 -m pip install -r requirements.py
 ```

-As currently there is no new version of flask-sqlalchemy released since Oct 2015, but there are some crucial patches merged to the official repository, you will needed to clone [flask_sqlalchemy directory](https://github.com/mitsuhiko/flask-sqlalchemy/tree/master/flask_sqlalchemy) into `website` directory.
+As currently there is no new version of flask-sqlalchemy released since Oct 2015, but there are some crucial patches merged to the official repository, you will need to clone [flask_sqlalchemy directory](https://github.com/mitsuhiko/flask-sqlalchemy/tree/master/flask_sqlalchemy) into `website` directory.

 ### Database creation & data imports